Jet Blue Flight’s ‘Unusual Odor’ Prompts Return To Boston Airport — All On Board Given Medical Attention

 Passengers and crew reported smelling an “unusual odor” on a Jet Blue flight after they had departed Boston’s Logan Airport on Saturday, which prompted the decision to turn the plane around.
 The odor suddenly caused the passengers and crew to feel ill and as a precautionary move, the flight diverted back to Logan Airport, from where it had departed.

 According to Fox News, the Saturday afternoon flight returned back to the airport about an hour and a half after departing.
 The illness that came over passengers and crew was thought to be related to that odd smell detected on board the plane.
-They departed Logan at about 5:00 p.m. and were headed for Punta Cana, but once diverted back to Logan they came in for a landing at 6:24 p.m. in Boston.
+They departed Logan at about 5:00 p.m. and were headed for Punta Cana, but diverted back to Logan they came in for a landing at 6:24 p.m. in Boston.

 According to a statement released by the airline, the crew reported this unusual smell on the plane and also reported that both passengers and crew were feeling ill from this odor.
 “As a safety precaution,” the plane turned back.
 Medical personnel was alerted and waiting at the airport when the plane arrived.